dubzzz/fast-check/documentation/Arbitraries.md

 > Generate recursive structures
 >
-> Contrary to `fc.letrec` you can have a higher control over the depth of the resursion in your `builder` function.
+> Contrary to `fc.letrec` you can have a higher control over the depth of the recursion in your `builder` function.

 *&#8195;Signatures*